harinicodez-git/simple-interest-calculator/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-## How to Contribute
+## Guidelines
-- Fork the repo
+- Fork the repository
+- Create a branch
 - Make changes
-- Submit pull request
+- Submit a pull request